Where to Go on Safari in Africa and When

 Tanzanian Travel & Safaris

 The pricing of safaris to Tanzania has increased significantly.
 This is mainly due to the addition of 18% VAT on tourism-related services, implemented by the Government in 2016.
-Increased fees in 2016 to visit the Ngorongoro Crater Conservancy – one of Tanzania’s major tourist attractions – has also driven prices up.
+Increased fees in 2016 for visits to the Ngorongoro Crater Conservancy – one of Tanzania’s major tourist attractions – have also driven prices up.

 Kenyan Travel & Safaris

 There were some concerns for tourist safety during the Kenyan elections in August 2017.
-The elections have now come and gone and there was no unrest in the areas tourists visit.
+The elections have now come and gone, and there has been no unrest in the areas tourists visit.
 Kenya is good to go.
 And spectacularly beautiful!

 Has anything changed for travellers wanting to see the gorillas?

 Yes.
-Rwanda increased their gorilla trekking permits from USD750 to USD1500 in May 2017.
-This makes it very expensive to do your gorilla trekking there.
+Rwanda increased its gorilla trekking permits from USD 750 to USD 1,500 in May 2017.
+This makes it very expensive to go gorilla trekking there.

 In Uganda gorilla trekking permits remain at USD600, making it a much more appealing trek destination for travellers on a budget.